To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Remove the light blue tip from the end of the new needleless connector.
 Do not allow that end to touch anything.

-Remove the old needleless connector from the PICC.
+Remove the old needleless connector from the CVAD.
 Do not touch the end of the lumen.

-Place the new needleless connector on the end of the PICC.
+Place the new needleless connector on the end of the CVAD.
 Secure the needleless connector by twisting it on.
 Make sure it is secure and tight.
 Do not over-tighten.

-Flush normal saline or heparin into the PICC using a “push-pause method” 1 mL at a time.
+Flush normal saline or heparin into the CVAD using a “push-pause method” 1 mL at a time.

 Remove the syringe from needleless connector.